 - Returns policy summary

-These rich results are shown for product pages — not category pages, not blog posts, not homepages.
+These rich results are shown for product pages.
+Not category pages, not blog posts, not homepages.
 Each individual product page needs its own Product schema implementation.

 Product Schema: Required and Recommended Fields